Source Code Management Platform

 ```python

-from sentry.scm.actions import SourceCodeManager
+from scm.actions import SourceCodeManager

 scm = SourceCodeManager.make_from_repository_id(organization_id=1, repository_id=2)